CosAnca/nucleum/README.md

 # FAQ

-## Can I customize and add Gulp tasks?
+## Can I customise and add Gulp tasks?

 Yep!
 See [additionalTasks](#additionaltasks).